TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DirectoryStructure/Index.rst

 installed.

 If optional :ref:`Composer installers v4 <composer-installer-v4>`
-are used, TYPO3 extensions are also installed here.
+is used, TYPO3 extensions are also installed here.

 .. _composer-installer-v4: